How to See the Iconic Horseshoe Bend in Arizona by Land and by Water

 The adventure company has over 50 years of experience in the business.
 They specialize in multi-day, motor-powered and oar-powered white water rafting adventures on the Colorado River through the Grand Canyon.
 Also, motor-powered raft trips around the calm waters of Horseshoe Bend.

-Wilderness River Adventures focuses on guest services and safety as their top priorities.
+Wilderness River Adventures focuses on guest services and safety as its top priorities.
 They take pride in ensuring memorable experiences for once-in-a-lifetime adventures

 Start Your Trip at Glen Canyon Dam and Lake Powell